 When students first arrive they will be given a User Account, a Gmail address, and a Password what will allow them to register their devices on Proctor’s Network.

 Printers are located throughout campus and maintained by ITS.

 To access Proctor’s wireless network select the PAWN network, then open a browser, in the window that appears, enter your email address and School Password (this is a three letter alpha followed by 5 digits), select device type, click connect.

 Please do not loan out your PAWN access.
 Visitors may use GUEST, rather than Pawn for connection.
 Contact the helpdesk for the Guest password.

 Please advise Ellen Hackeman of contact information changes (e.g. new cell phone or home address).
-Alternately, users may update this informaiton themselves if desired.
+Alternatively, users may update this information themselves if desired.

-If you have problems logging in, stop by Ellen Hackeman's office on the ground floor of the Fowler Learning Center and she will be happy to assist.
+If you have problems logging in, stop by Ellen Hackeman's office on the ground floor of the Fowler Learning Center for assistance.

 Located in Andover, NH, Proctor Academy is a private coeducational day and boarding school for grades 9–12.
 Students benefit from a rigorous academic program, experiential off-campus programs, fine and performing arts, competitive athletics, and a wide selection of extracurricular activities.